ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingGeometryBasic.rst

 IAdvancedFixedWingGeometryBasic
 ===============================

-.. py:class:: IAdvancedFixedWingGeometryBasic
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingGeometryBasic

    object

    Interface used to access the options for a basic geometry wing in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingGeometryBasic

 Overview
 --------